hsu607/hsu607/README.md

 ## Hi there 👋
 - I'm Hyunsu Yu.
-- I am majoring in statistics and double majoring in software.
+- I'm majoring in statistics and double majoring in software.

 ## Languages 💪